mugabiBenjamin/research/github.md

 # Modifies the most recent commit in your git repository without changing the commit message
 # Use when you have made changes but forgot to include them in your last commit.
-# Works if you haven't push changes to remote repo
+# Works best if you haven't push changes to remote repo

-git add .
-git commit --amend --no-edit                       # Rewrites history git push --force
+git commit -a --amend --no-edit           # Rewrites history if changes had already been pushed git push --force

 # Switches to the previous branch you were on.